eric80116/crescendo-workshop/04-SOLUTION.md

-A Solution refers to the combination of an Amazon Personalize recipe, customized parameters, and one or more solution versions (trained models).
+A Solution refers to the combination of an Amazon Personalize recipe, customized parameters, and one or more solution versions.

 ## Create solution